anabrid/lucipy/docs/dev.rst

    This also makes the lucipy API easily explorable from the python REPL (such as ipython).

+No performance price
+   Lucipy is not designed with performance in mind.
+Instead, the driving principle is providing a pythonic API which uses as little advanced features as possible.
+The main goal is to reduce noise for the user and have him to type as little as possible to steer an analog computer, without compromises on what the user can do.

 No mandatory dependencies
+   Most of the code works without third party libraries.
+For instance, you can connect to a LUCIDAC via TCP/IP, program a circuit, run it and get the data without any other dependency, not even numpy.
+This makes it dead simple to take the code into use even in heterogen and challenging situations, for instance on an old Mac with an old Python version.

+   Code parts which require dependencies, such as when using the Serial device interface, import their dependency at method/function level.
+This results in a **late** ``ImportError`` failure, as one can expect from a scripting language.

+   Here is a few more background context about this design decision:
    All of us went throught python dependency hell (obligatory `XKCD 1987 <https://xkcd.com/1987/>`_), isn't it?
 It can completely prevent users from getting any first step done.
 It also can frighten users to do an upgrade which potentially break things.
 Better not touch a working virtual